Editor’s note: The following post was written by Visual Studio ALM MVP Anuj Chaudhary

 Test Manager is used to create test plans, tests suites, assign test cases and run tests.
 Multiple test runs can be managed and analyzed in the Test Manager.

-Lab Manager is used to create and manage virtual environments.
-These virtual environments are used to deploy build and run tests on VMs managed by the SCVMM.
+Lab Manager is used to create and manage environments.
+These environments are used to deploy build and run tests.

 The below diagram describes the step by step process to automate the Build-Deploy-Test workflow using TFS 2010.

-Anuj is primarily focused on Software Testing and Automation.
-He has Extensive work experience on Manual testing, Automated testing, Performance testing and White Box testing.
-Anuj Contributes in Visual Studio ALM community and specifically in testing areas which involve Visual Studio Unit tests, Web tests, Load tests, Coded UI, MTM and Lab Management. http://www.anujchaudhary.com/
+Primarily focused on Software Testing and Automation.
+Extensive working experience on Manual testing, Automated testing, Performance testing and White Box testing.
+Contributing in Visual Studio ALM community and specifically in testing areas which involve Visual Studio Unit tests, Web tests, Load tests, Coded UI, MTM and Lab Management.